lantoli/terraform-provider-lantoli/docs/resources/advanced_cluster.md

 ~> **IMPORTANT:** If `disk_gb_enabled` or `compute_enabled` is true, Atlas automatically scales the cluster up or down.
 This will cause the value of `replication_specs[#].region_config[#].analytics_specs.disk_size_gb` or `replication_specs[#].region_config[#].analytics_specs.instance_size` returned to potentially be different than what is specified in the Terraform config.
 If you then apply a plan, not noting this, Terraform will scale the cluster back to the original values in the config.

+**Option 1 (Recommended):** Use `use_effective_fields = true` to enable the effective fields behavior.
+This eliminates the need for `lifecycle` ignore customizations and allows you to read scaled values using the `mongodbatlas_advanced_cluster` data source.
+See [Auto-Scaling with Effective Fields](#auto-scaling-with-effective-fields) for details.

-To prevent unintended changes when enabling autoscaling, use a lifecycle ignore customization as shown in the example below.
+**Option 2:** To prevent unintended changes when enabling auto-scaling without using `use_effective_fields`, use a lifecycle ignore customization as shown in the example below.
 To explicitly change `disk_size_gb` or `instance_size` values, comment out the `lifecycle` block and run `terraform apply`.
-Please be sure to uncomment the `lifecycle` block once done to prevent any accidental changes.
+Be sure to uncomment the `lifecycle` block once done to prevent any accidental changes.

 ```terraform
 // Example: ignore disk_size_gb and instance_size changes in a replica set